julian240502/clip_creator/venv/share/doc/yt_dlp/README.txt

 -   player_client: Clients to extract video data from.
 The main clients are web, ios and android, with variants _music and _creator (e.g. ios_creator); and mweb, android_vr, web_safari, web_embedded, tv and tv_embedded with no variants.
-By default, ios,tv is used, or web_creator,tv is used when authenticating with cookies.
-The _music variants are added for music.youtube.com URLs.
+By default, tv,ios,web is used, or tv,web is used when authenticating with cookies.
+The _music variants may be added for music.youtube.com URLs.
 Some clients, such as web and android, require a po_token for their formats to be downloadable.
 Some clients, such as the _creator variants, will only work with authentication.
 Not all clients support authentication via cookies.
-You can use all to use all the clients, and default for the default clients.
-You can prefix a client with - to exclude it, e.g. youtube:player_client=all,-web
+You can use default for the default clients, or you can use all for all clients (not recommended).
+You can prefix a client with
+    - to exclude it, e.g. youtube:player_client=default,-ios
 -   player_skip: Skip some network requests that are generally needed for robust extraction.
 One or more of configs (skip client configs), webpage (skip initial webpage), js (skip js player).
 While these